algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 - The Price of the Product.
 - The Region it comes from.

-And the percentage of alcohol for wines.
+And the percentage of alcohol in wines.

 **Tags**: